JasperFx/marten/docs/configuration/cli.md

 # Command Line Tooling

 ::: warning
-As of v4.0, the usage of Marten.CommandLine shown in this document is only valid for applications bootstrapped with the .Net Core / .Net 5.0
-[generic host builder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1) with Marten registered in the application's IoC container.
+The usage of Marten.CommandLine shown in this document is only valid for applications bootstrapped with the [generic host builder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1) with Marten registered in the application's IoC container.
 :::